liquity/dev/README.md

 _**Entire debt:**_ the sum of a Trove’s active debt plus its pending debt rewards accumulated from distributions

-_**Individual collateral ratio (ICR):**_ a Trove's ICR is the ratio of the dollar value of its entire collateral at the current ETH:USD price, to its entire debt
+_**Individual collateralization ratio (ICR):**_ a Trove's ICR is the ratio of the dollar value of its entire collateral at the current ETH:USD price, to its entire debt

-_**Nominal collateral ratio (nominal ICR, NICR):**_ a Trove's nominal ICR is the ratio of its entire collateral (in ETH) to its entire debt, without factoring in the current ETH:USD price.
+_**Nominal collateralization ratio (nominal ICR, NICR):**_ a Trove's nominal ICR is the ratio of its entire collateral (in ETH) to its entire debt, without factoring in the current ETH:USD price.

 _**Total active collateral:**_ the sum of active collateral over all Troves.
 Equal to the ETH in the ActivePool.